isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 	and has the Ray operator enabled with correct IAM permissions.
 - A ``kuberay.yaml.ninja`` file that describes how to allocate resources (already included for google cloud)
-- It is highly recommended to create a storage bucket to dump experiment logs/checkpoints to.
+- A storage bucket to dump experiment logs/checkpoints to, that your cluster has access to.

 An example of what a cloud deploy might look look like is in ``cloud_cluster_configs/google_cloud``.
-Google Cloud is currently the only one supported out of the box.

-# Running Local Experiments
+# Running Local Experiments (Or on a single remote VM)
 1. Test that the cluster works with

 	```